-(Intermediate) Å blue-needled, narrow columnar form of Noble Fir, growing only about 6"-8" per year.
-Selected in Oregon.
+- DANISH COLUMN (Intermediate) A blue-needled, narrow columnar form of Noble Fir, growing only about 6"-8" per year.
+Selected in Oregon. - SEEDLING (Large) Upright, pyramidal form, growing more than 12" per year, it can reach over 50' in height in garden settings in 50 or more years.
+Often planted as living Christmas trees.